 - Bring the problem up the next time you speak.
 Your child may have already resolved it.

-At Clark University we hope to help foster a sense of independence and self-advocacy.
+At Clark University we hope to help foster a sense of independence and self-advocacy in our students.
 Our relationship with your young adult is important to us.
 We are invested in their development and hope to become a part of the larger support network that they establish for themselves.
-A critical part of the development of our relationship is the sense of independence and confidentiality.
+A critical part of the development of our relationship with students is the sense of independence and confidentiality.
 For this reason we strongly encourage parents to talk about concerns directly with their children or to request a meeting in which we all participate.